 When you visit the About Us page of Revolve, they have done this job so beautifully that their tagline itself says why they are the best fit for fashionistas.

 Even they haven’t left one single chance to showcase their expertise.
-They have elaborated an impactful brand story that makes them stand out among the crowd.
+They have elaborated an impactful brand story that makes them stand out.

 7. Select An Online Store

 Now, you have your products and business plan ready.
 It’s time to select a platform where you’ll sell your products.
-You might get confused in this stage as hundreds of website builders are available in the market.
+You might get confused in this stage as hundreds of website builders are available.
 Choosing one of them is very tricky.

 For instance, Shopify is beginner-friendly but not appropriate for international growth.
 On the other hand, Bigcommerce is perfect for international growth, but you need an expert to set up your website.